Ben-Jarvis/TEMP-crazy-tutorials-2024/docs/exercise_3/exercise_3_description.rst

   When you are happy with your trajectory, close the plot and watch the simulation run.
 The drone should smoothly follow the trajectory and avoid the obstacles.

-  *Note:* If you receive an assertion error regarding the exceeding of velocity and acceleration limits, there are errors in your implementation.
+  *Note:* If you receive an assertion error regarding the exceeding of the original velocity and acceleration limits, there are errors in your implementation.

   .. image:: Figures/Figure_traj.png
     :width: 800